 Ectropion, Entropion, and Eyelid Laxity

-An ectropon is when the lower eyelid does not rest against the surface of the eye.
+An ectropion is when the lower eyelid does not rest against the surface of the eye.
 The eyelid is often saggy as a result of losing some of its natural tissue rigidity associated with aging.
 Also, scars from trauma or previous surgery on the cheek or around the eye can lead to skin tightening which can result in an ectropion.
 Because the position of the eyelid is vital in maintaining a healthy ocular surface, a patient with an ectropion could experience symptoms of dry eye, including burning, stinging, redness, and irritation.

 An entropion is when the eyelid turns in towards the eyeball, also causing the eyelashes to turn in.
-This can cause significant ocular surface irritiation, including redness, stinging, and feeling like their is something in the eye.
+This can cause significant ocular surface irritation, including redness, stinging, and feeling like there is something in the eye.
 The most common cause of an entropion is a progressive weakening of the eyelid’s natural support which occurs with aging.
 Muscle spasms around the eyelid can also cause the eyelid to turn in.